Ryguy57/Belly-button-challenge/README.md

 Bar Chart: A horizontal bar chart is plotted using the Plotly.newPlot method, showcasing the top 10 sample values in reverse order.
 The OTU IDs serve as the y-axis labels.

 Bubble Chart: A bubble chart is constructed to show the relationship between OTU IDs (x-axis) and sample values (y-axis).
-The size and color of the bubbles are determined by sample values and OTU IDs, respectively.
+The size and color of the bubbles are determined by sample values and OTU IDs.

 Metadata Display: Metadata associated with each sample is fetched and displayed on the webpage.

 Gauge Chart: This chart depicts the Belly Button Washing Frequency, represented as scrubs per week.
 The data is showcased using a gauge chart, with various color segments indicating different frequency ranges.